-When claiming an expense under this category always ensure you can show how it relates to your income and you have a source document to prove it.
-It is also handy to describe the expense to ensure it is evident with the ATO what you are claiming, otherwise they may question it, delaying the completion of your return.
+When claiming an expense under this category always ensure you can show how it relates to your income.
+Have a source document to prove it.
+It is also handy to describe the expense to ensure it is evident to the ATO what you are claiming.
+Otherwise they may question it, delaying the completion of your return.

 Accelerating Tax Deductions

-A common strategy used by for individual tax planning to maximize their tax deductions is accelerating their spending to achieve higher deductions.
+A common strategy in tax planning is to accelerate spending in the same financial year.
+This results in higher tax deductions.
 The financial year runs from the 1st July to the 30th June the following year.

 As the end of financial year approaches, some people increase their spending by paying for certain expenses before this date to take advantage of the tax deductions and reduce the amount of tax they pay in their tax return for that year.

-An example of this tax planning strategy could be a membership cost to a professional association that is due in July.
-However, the individual chooses to pay the fee before the 30th of June.
-When the time comes to claim their tax back online, the individual can include this fee in their current tax return rather than claiming it in the next year’s tax returns.
+An example of this tax planning strategy could be a membership cost.
+The cost is due in July however the individual chooses to pay the fee before the 30th of June.
+When the time comes to claim their tax back online, the individual can include this fee in their current tax return rather than claim it the following financial year.

-This strategy can be used with any expense that is allowable and provided proof of purchase is attached.
-When adopting this strategy, it is essential to ensure you monitor your cash flow to ensure spending does not outweigh the benefits, leaving you with no cash flow.
+This strategy can be used with any expense that is allowable provided the proof of purchase is attached.
+When adopting this strategy, it is essential to ensure you monitor your cash flow to ensure spending does not outweigh the benefits.
+For example, leaving you with no cash flow.

 We have created a handy tax calculator to help estimate your return.